Monetary Policy Meaning

 A contractionary monetary policy aims to reduce the amount of money in the economy.
 Increased interest rates, the sale of government bonds, and increased bank reserve requirements can all be used to achieve this.
 When the government wants to control inflation, it employs a contractionary strategy.

-Monetary Policy by RBI FAQs
+Monetary Policy FAQs

 Q) What are the 3 monetary policies?